icicimov/blog/_posts/2016-9-16-Proxmox-clustering-and-nested-virtualization.md

 root@virtual:~# echo "options kvm-intel nested=y" > /etc/modprobe.d/kvm-intel.conf
 ```

-We can now start our Proxmox instances and we can see on the nested Proxmox hosts after startup:
+We can now create our nested Proxmox instances and choose `host` for `CPU Type` so they can inherit the KVM features.
+Then we can see on the nested Proxmox hosts after startup:

 ```
 root@proxmox01:~# egrep -c '(vmx|svm)' /proc/cpuinfo